Skip to content

 14. Lists countries sourcing from?

-The company states that it sources from Malaysia and Indonesia, but it is not clear whether this covers all operations.
+The company states that it sources FFB from Malaysia and Indonesia.
+It does not report sourcing countries for its refineries.

 • Y